infer3monkey/messagingApp/README.md

 ## Struggles
 Given I was not very familiar with html/css/javascript there was a big learning process for all of these things throughout the project, especially at the beggining.
 At first I didn't even know how to make proper requests from the client to the server and then handle those requests when a response is given.
 The html wasn't too complicated but the css took me more time to tweak than I would like to admit.

 I spent quite a few hours looking at the libsignal protocol to try to implement a true industry standard E2E encryption protocol.
 However things were not clicking and I ended up deciding on my simpler approach that provides solid security for an app of this scale.
+One issue with my solution is multiple devices or different browsers are not accounted for so the user won't be able to read those messages.
 I also spent another plethora of hours trying to deploy my website and luckily ended up finding a video that got me about 80% of the way there and had to push through the last bit.
 Sadly the online environment and the localhost environment are slightly different so I had to fix some of these things (mainly how I handle user registration)